This is Part III of a three part article titled “Vipassana – the path to freedom”.

-Vipassana for a Happier World
+Vipassana for a More Peaceful World

 Many people have seen the value of this technique and envisioned what it can do for school detention centers and even prisons.
 “The Dhamma Brothers” is a unique film highlighting just one example of how Vipassana has been introduced into the system and the mental freedom it has given two prison mates in one of the most violent prisons in Southern Alabama.
-Not trying to ruin the ending or anything, but they all live happily ever after.
-Mostly.

-Schools have started implementing Vipassana Meditation for restless children and finding great results.
+Schools have also started implementing Vipassana Meditation for restless children and finding great results.
 Meditation itself has been proven to benefit kids just as much as adults, and in a society that thrives best with calm and creative minds, it’s the lock and key to a better functioning society as whole.
 But external peace starts from peace within, something Vipassana Meditation has proven to help cultivate.

 It is one thing I believe we all have in common: each of us alone must free ourselves from the chains of our own minds.

 To find out more about the Vipassana Meditation Technique, head to https://www.dhamma.org/ and click around for resources and articles.